creativescala/creative-scala/src/pages/expressions/objects.md

 1.+(2)
 ```

-This second way of calling a method is known an *operator* style.
+This first way of calling a method is known an *operator* style.

 <div class="callout callout-info">
 #### Infix Operator Notation {-}